FlutterFlow/flutterflow-documentation/docs/ff-integrations/ads/admob.md

 Below are some AdMob settings (under **Settings and Integrations** menu) that you might need to configure based on your app and target audience.

-- **Show Test Ads**: To enable test ads during development, enable this option.
+- **Show Test Ads**: Test ads are placeholders provided by AdMob that simulate real ads.
+To enable test ads during development, enable this option.
 This allows you to click on ads without charging Google advertisers and prevents your account from being flagged for invalid activity.
+Once your app is ready for production, you can disable this setting to serve real ads.

 - **Show GDPR Consent Dialog at App Launch**: To display the GDPR consent dialog for users in the European Union (EU), enable this option. **Note that** the dialog will only appear if the user is from the EU and you created a [European regulations message](https://support.google.com/admob/answer/10113207).
 - **Child-Directed Settings**: To indicate that your content is directed towards children, enable this option.
 This will ensure that Google treats your content as child-directed when making ad requests.
 - **Users Under the Age of Consent**: This setting allows you to comply with privacy regulations for users in the European Economic Area (EEA) who are under the age of consent.
 It ensures that ad requests are appropriately handled, limiting data collection and targeting to meet legal requirements.
 This is important to protect user privacy and to avoid penalties for non-compliance.